nopnop2002/esp-idf-candump/README.md

 # esp-idf-candump
 Example code for CAN receive using ESP-IDF.

+The ESP32 intregates a CAN controller which is compatible with the NXP SJA1000 CAN controller.
+Thus, it is CAN 2.0B specification compliant and supports two message formats:
+- Base frame format (11-bit ID)
+- Extended frame format (29-bit ID)

 ESP-IDF contains three example for TWAI, but you need two ESP32s running master and slave, or master and listen_only at the same time.
 So, I made a reception-only tool with Raspberry or Arduino as the sender.